Target pest: silverleaf whitefly (Bemisia tabaci biotype b)

 Watch for ant activity as aggressive ant populations can interfere with wasp establishment.
 Ants may need to be controlled if this is the case.

 It is not easy to find the adult wasp parasites after release.
 However with experience it is possible to assess the levels of parasitism by examining the whitefly nymphs (immature stages) with a handlens or microscope.
-Contact us for more information on how to do this.
+The video below demonstrates how to do this.

 Area wide management